 Beyond just accessing the information in patents and innovation disclosures, the Global Innovation Commons serves as the basis for a new form of business.
-As India’s Cipla was the pioneer in the multi-billion-dollar generic drug industry so too can we create Open Source Innovation business and collaboration models which will extend the markets for incumbent business leaders and foster the formation of new enterprises agile enough to respond to new market opportunities.
+As India’s Cipla was the pioneering in the multi-billion-dollar generic drug industry so too can we create Open Source Innovation business and collaboration models which will extend the markets for incumbent business leaders and foster the formation of new enterprises agile enough to respond to new market opportunities.

 At Melbourne Polytechnic we also deeply believe in our social responsibility and with the Global Innovation Commons we have the opportunity to work with our students and partners to develop projects with extraordinary global consequence.